parrt/msds692/hw/server.md

 ## Evaluation

 We will run your server locally and then use `wget` or `curl` from the commandline to pull data from your `server.py` at 127.0.0.1.
-We will also check that your website lives at `userid.pythonanywhere.com` and gives the same results.
+We will also check that your website lives at `userid.pythonanywhere.com` and that it gives the same results.